By VexaScribe Editorial · Published April 2, 2026 · Verified

 What We Measured:

-Pricing sources: Each tool's official pricing page, verified April 2, 2026.
+Pricing sources: Each tool's official pricing page, verified June 6, 2026.
 API pricing reflects standard tier without volume discounts.
+Benchmark sources include the Hugging Face Open ASR Leaderboard, Bredin 2023 (pyannote 3.1, arXiv:2304.05300), DIHARD III challenge results, AMI corpus published baselines, and VoxConverse benchmark numbers.

 Frequently Asked Questions